deannguyen9xyz/SWV-Simulator/README.md

 **2. Baseline Correction & Peak Detection:** The analysis script utilizes a sliding window (10 points) to find the region of highest linearity in the pre-peak zone.
 It then extrapolates a baseline equation ($y = Ax + B$) to calculate the true Faradaic peak height.
 <img width="800" height="600" alt="image" src="https://github.com/user-attachments/assets/e93104ad-01ee-4878-a8a0-8ff4c6c1054a" />

 ---

-## 🎯 Purpose of This Project

-* Simulation of SWV: Modeling the potential staircase and square wave pulses to simulate the current response of a redox system.
-* Advanced Data Processing: implementing a Sliding Window Linear Regression to automatically identify and subtract sloped baselines.
-* GitHub portfolio demonstration.

----

 ## 🧑‍💻 Author